A guide to calisthenics, the bodyweight workout that builds muscle fast

-So you’ve put yourself through CrossFit, and have been slightly manhandled at Brazilian Jiu-Jitsu.
+So you’ve put yourself through the challenge of CrossFit, and have been slightly manhandled at Brazilian Jiu-Jitsu.
 However, if you’re the sort who prefers a fuss-free, muscle-building workout without the frills of a gym, exercise partner, or fancy equipment, look no further than calisthenics.

 Often the workout responsible for the gravity-defying feats of strength you see on Instagram (think human flag), calisthenics has gained quite a following for its convenience and multitude of benefits.
 Despite its mouthful of a name, all that the minimalist exercise encompasses is a repetitive sequence of moves that uses the resistance of your own body to build strength, burn fat, and increase flexibility.
 Even a weights-room junkie who’s practically living at the squat rack could do with a bit of that.